Skip to content

 Compute fairness metrics for a classifier and determine if disparate impact exists.

-• The 4/5ths rule: disparate impact ratio below 0.8 signals unfairness
+• The 4/5ths rule gives a concrete threshold: a disparate impact ratio below 0.8 is a recognized signal of unfairness worth investigating.

 Need a hint?